 You said:

-In another reply, my colleague John said:
+In that same posting, my colleague John said:

 Mormons don't believe in the same Jesus as the orthodox (small o) Christians do.
 Hence, they profess faith in a different Jesus.